Ancestral Antiques

 Decoration: Engraved floral scrollwork, central cartouches and interlaced geometric borders

-Sugar Bowl: Approximately 5 cm high × 9.5 cm diameter
+Sugar Bowl: Approx. 5 cm high × 9.5 cm diameter

 Condition

 Excellent antique condition.
 Both pieces have been personally inspected and are free from dents and cracks.
-The gilded interiors remain particularly attractive.
+The gilt interiors remain particularly attractive, with light surface wear consistent with age and careful previous use.
 Please review all photographs carefully, as they form part of the description.

 Historical and Collector Context

-John Wilmin Figg was an established London silversmith active during the Victorian period.
-Born around 1811, he was apprenticed to the manufacturing silversmith William Elliott in 1826, gained his freedom in 1833 and registered his first mark in 1834 from an address in Clerkenwell.
-His recorded work includes tea services, claret jugs, cruet stands and other table silver, with examples represented in recognised collections including the British Museum.
+John Wilmin Figg was a London silversmith active during the Victorian period.
+He was apprenticed to the manufacturing silversmith William Elliott in 1826, gained his freedom in 1833 and registered his first mark in 1834.
+His recorded work includes tea services, bowls, claret jugs, cruet stands and other table silver.

 Worldwide Delivery